 Helpful Courses + Resources

 If you’re just getting started and still thinking about what services you can offer, I highly recommend signing up for this freebie!
 Using a list of profitable services you can offer is going to make the process of picking out your top offerings so much faster and easier!

 I recommend this course to basically everyone I know who wants to become a VA because:

 - It’s overflowing with value, but not overwhelming.

 - After going through the course, I was able to land my first client within ~2 weeks and make my investment back within a couple of hours of client work.

-More of a recent find, the VA Crash Course is perfect for beginners who want to get their VA biz and procedures set up right from the get-go.
-In this course, Allie gives stellar advice on booking clients through Facebook (and shows you the exact post she used to book 2 clients + 8 client leads), setting up your client onboarding process and other bonuses for the busy virtual assistant.
+More of a recent find, the VA Crash Course is a great option for beginners who want to get their VA biz and procedures set up right from the get-go.
+In this course, Allie gives some awesome advice on booking clients through Facebook (and shows you the exact post she used to book 2 clients + 8 client leads), setting up your client onboarding process and other bonuses for the busy virtual assistant.
 When you enroll you’ll also get access to ConvertKit tech training, a new VA client contract, and advice on how to send a quote email.
 Click here to enroll.

 Freshbooks: A super helpful tool for invoicing clients, bookkeeping, time tracking and keeping tabs on client projects.
 It’s just about everything you need finance wise and is an amazing software for all sorts of freelancers.
 Click here to sign up for a free trial to test run Freshbooks for your business!